A Broad Overview of Articulate Video Editor

 Forgetting to Save Progress

-An easily preventable mistake in Articulate Video Editor workflows is unexpected shutdowns due to:
+An easily frequent mistake in Articulate Video Editor workflows is losing hours of work due to:

 - Software Crashes: Minimize risk by employing version control systems.